Incident DetailsCause of Death:

 Detective Sergeant Jack Ohrberg was shot and killed while serving murder warrants.

-Several gang members were being investigated for armed robberies at an American Fletcher National Bank branch and a K-Mart store in which a Brink's guard was killed.
+Several gang members were being investigated for armed robberies at an American Fletcher National Bank branch on February 6 and a K-Mart store where a 53-year-old Brink's guard was killed on August 4 in which $47,000 in cash deposits were taken.

 After officers proceeded to the suspects' residence, he and another officer forced the front door open.
 Two shots were fired from inside, striking Detective Sergeant Ohrberg.

 Five individuals were subsequently arrested.
 Three male suspects, one of whom had been wounded, were later convicted of murder and two were sentenced to death.

 On December 8, 1994 at the Indiana State Prison in Michigan City, a 29-year-old offender became the last person in the state to be executed by electrocution.